Ryman/rust-skeptic/README.md

 ```
 <code>```</code>

-You must summon The Rust with the The Words of Exampling: backtick, backtick, backtick, `rust`, like thus:
+You must summon Rust with The Words of Exampling: backtick, backtick, backtick, `rust`, like thus:

 <code>```rust</code>
 ```rust